 WHAT FARRIERS COME TO MILLHAVEN AND CAN I USE ANOTHER FARRIER OF MY CHOICE?

 Boarders may use any farrier they choose.
 We have several who come to Millhaven.
-These include Bill Ebberts and Mike Poe (pictured right, gray cap).
+These include Bill Ebberts and Mike Poe (Mike is pictured right, gray cap).
 They work with us to schedule visits and we see that horses are in the barn and available at the time each farrier arrives.
-If boarders want to use another farrier, we ask that they schedule visits themselves; if they cannot be here for the farrier visit, we will be happy to have the horses in at the appropriate time if we're given 24 hours notice.
+If boarders want to use another farrier, we ask that they schedule visits themselves; if they cannot be here for the farrier visit, we will be happy to have their horses in at the appropriate time if we're given 24 hours notice.

 HOW DO BOARDERS PAY FOR VETERINARY AND FARRIER CARE?